 - Do we attract and retain necessary human resources and train and deploy them effectively?

-- Are we progressing in using data resources to analyze problems, predict outcomes and prescribe solutions?
+- How are we progressing in using data resources to analyze problems, predict outcomes and prescribe solutions?

 To explore additional information, or references about the importance of mission-aligned acquisition and deployment of resources to economic sustainability, visit the EMP library.